 If there is any deviation from the above, officers must check and ensure that the circumstances of the investigation have not changed before obtaining authorisation and/or beginning the surveillance activity.
 Where there has been a change in circumstances the authorisation will need to be revised before it is submitted or the authorisation reviewed if authorisation has already been given.

-Applications for authorisation for Directed Surveillance - Information required from Investigating Officers
+Applications for authorisation for Directed Surveillance -How the form must be completed by the Investigating Officer